 Keep track of all of your reference lists and bibliographies.
-Pitt's library resources work with tools such as Mendeley and EndNote, and allow you to import citations from sources like PITTCat+ and article databases.
+Pitt's library resources work with citation management tools and allow you to import citations from sources like PITTCat+ and article databases.

 This is a great guide to help you organize citations.
 It was created by librarians at St. Cloud State University in Minnesota, and contains lots of good examples.

 Organizing your research and putting your ideas down on paper can be difficult.
 You can get writing help at the Writing Center.

 Correctly citing information is an essential skill for any academic researcher.
 Our Major Citation Styles guide provides links to several online style guides covering the basics of correctly citing your sources.

 It's often best to consult the official style guides when in doubt.
 Most ULS libraries will have copies of such popular citation style guides as the American Psychological Association, the Modern Language Association, or the Chicago Manual of Style.

 As a University of Pittsburgh student, you are expected to adhere to certain standards of academic integrity.
 To learn about those standards, the University Library System has developed a few short Academic Integrity modules in CourseWeb.
 You will learn about Pitt guidelines on plagiarism, honesty, ownership of intellectual property, and scholastically appropriate behavior established by the academic community and the University of Pittsburgh.
 The modules will explain these concepts in more detail.
 After you have reviewed the modules, you will take a quiz on all the aspects that you learned.
 When you complete the quiz successfully, with a score of 80% or more, you will receive a certificate.